tgross/blog.0x74696d.com/content/posts/2013-07-11-falling-in-and-out-of-love-with-dynamodb-part-ii.md

 Schema-less-ish
 ----

 DynamoDB is schema-less, but the design of your keys has a big impact on application design, throughput performance, and cost.
 Table rows are referenced by primary key: either a hash key or a hash key and range key.
-Range keys are sorted but -- this is the big catch -- they are sorted only within a given hash key's bucket.
+Range keys are sorted but &mdash; this is the big catch &mdash; they are sorted only within a given hash key's bucket.
 Hash key queries are exact, whereas range key queries can be conditional; you can ask for the range key portion to be "starts with" or "greater than".
 If you have a hash-range key want to use the API and not spin up map-reduce (effectively, for anything soft real-time), you need to query the hash key and range key together.

 ![range key sorting](/slides/images/20130618/dynamo-hashrange.png)